jhpyle/docassemble/_docs/initial.md

 {% endhighlight %}

-`ml-child_custody.json` is the name of a file in the `data/sources` directory of the [package].
+`ml-child_custody.json` is the name of a file in the `data/sources` directory of the Steward's [package].
 This file contains the training data for the `child-custody.yml` interview.
-The naming convention for these data files is to start with the name of the interview [YAML] file, add `ml-` to the beginning, and replace `.yml` with `.json`.
+The naming convention for these data files is to add `ml-` to the beginning of the interview's [DALang] file and replace `.yml` with `.json` at the end.

-Now, both the `child-custody.yml` and `child-support.yml` interviews will use `ml-child_custody.json` as "storage" area for training data.
+Now, both the Steward's interview files, `child-custody.yml` and `child-support.yml`, will use `ml-child_custody.json` as "storage" area for training data.
 In the [Training] interface, you will find this data set under the name `child_custody`.